-WHO ANSWERS TO WOMEN IN THE EAST AFRICAN COMMUNITY?
-ACCOUNTABILITY MECHANISMS FOR SUSTAINABLE DEVELOPMENT (WAW PROJECT)
+WAW PROJECT – WHO ANSWERS TO WOMEN IN THE EAST AFRICAN COMMUNITY?
+ACCOUNTABILITY MECHANISMS FOR SUSTAINABLE DEVELOPMENT.

-EASSI with support from the Swedish International Development Agency (SIDA) in partnership with her National Focal points in the five member countries initiated the EAC Gender Equality and Development Barometer, as a participatory measurement tool intended to support and track the implementation gender responsiveness by member states.
+WAW Project (EAC Gender Barometer) was implemented by EASSI with support from the Swedish International Development Agency, SIDA in partnership with her National Focal points in the five member countries.
+The EAC Gender Equality and Development Barometer is a participatory measurement tool that supports and tracks the implementation gender responsiveness by member states.
 In 2007, EASSI published the pilot GED Barometer as a starting point.
-The EAC GED Barometer will be used for evidence based advocacy to ensure implementation of the key gender commitments in the EAC Gender Equality and Development Act.
+The EAC GED Barometer is used for evidence based advocacy to ensure implementation of the key gender commitments in the EAC Gender Equality and Development Act.

-The Barometer is intended to serve as a participatory measurement tool to support substantive implementation and hence gender responsive governance.
+The Barometer serves as a participatory measurement tool to support substantive implementation and hence gender responsive governance.
 It sets in motion a process by which the EAC will periodically monitor measure and document the progress of gender equality in key result areas and thereby facilitate a regional conversation on strategies for enhancement of substantive gender equality and sustainable development.
-It will act as tool for meaningful comparison to be made for different policy areas across partner states.
+It is a tool for meaningful comparison to be made for different policy areas across partner states.

 The measurement helps to assess how the EAC governments are utilizing their mandate to promote gender equality and equitable development processes.
 The survey for this pilot GED barometer was conducted at the time when the EAC GED was still a bill.
 The EAC GED Bill has since been passed into law.
 The campaign which started in 2008, with the tabling of the bill as private members Bill, specifically championed by Hon.
-Nancy Abisai, bore fruit 10 years later when on March 8 2017, the East African Legislative Assembly (EALA) passed the bill into the EAC Gender ACT.
+Nancy Abisai, bore fruit 10 years later when on March 8 2017, the East African Legislative Assembly, EALA passed the bill into the EAC Gender ACT.
 The Act now awaits assent by the EAC Heads of State.
-Read the Pilot EAC Gender Barometer.
-Download the PDF Version here or follow this link: https://www.eassi.org/home/files/mydocs/eac-barometer-edited-final.pdf
+Read the Pilot EAC Gender Barometer from the EASSI Publications Library.